zsparal/api-documentation/source/reference/v2/terminals-api/list-terminals.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all terminals created for the current organization / profile, ordered from newest to oldest.
+Retrieve all point-of-sale terminal devices linked to your organization or profile, ordered from newest to oldest.

+For more information on accepting point-of-sale payments, please refer to the :doc:`point-of-sale guide </point-of-sale/overview>`.

 The results are paginated.
 See :doc:`pagination </overview/pagination>` for more information.